FAA Part 108: What the Proposed BVLOS Rules Mean for Commercial Drone Work

 What This Means for Inspections and Documentation

-For industries like utilities, energy, and infrastructure, Part 108 is a game-changer.
+For industries like utilities, energy, and infrastructure, Part 108 is significant.
 Currently, inspecting miles of power lines or pipelines requires either multiple flights with repositioning or complex waiver applications.

-Once Part 108 is finalized, operators will be able to conduct long-range inspections more efficiently—covering entire transmission corridors, solar farms, or agricultural land in single missions.
+If Part 108 is finalized and implemented, eligible operators could conduct long-range inspection-support missions more efficiently—covering larger transmission corridors, solar farms, or agricultural areas with fewer repositioning stops.

-For construction documentation and real estate photography, Part 107 will remain the governing rule.
+For construction documentation and most property marketing imagery, Part 107 remains the governing rule today.
 These are visual line of sight operations by nature—I'm on site, flying within view, capturing what I can see.
-Part 108 won't change how I operate day-to-day, but it does signal where the industry is heading.
+The proposed rule does not change current day-to-day Part 107 work, but it does signal where the industry may be heading.

 Timeline: When Does Part 108 Take Effect?

 The FAA published the Notice of Proposed Rulemaking (NPRM) for Part 108 in August 2025.
-The public comment period closed in October 2025, with over 3,000 comments submitted.
+The original public comment period closed in October 2025, then the FAA reopened the comment period in January 2026 for limited topics involving electronic conspicuity, right-of-way, and detect-and-avoid.
+The reopened period closed on February 11, 2026.

 What Stays the Same